willhtang/ISDM-Group-5/Report.md

 + RM are able to accept whether the score is suitable for the certain customers.

-## Competitive Advantages And Possible Effects If The Project Fails (500 Words)
+## Competitive Advantages And Possible Effects If The Project Fails: